English and Literacy

 Paper Two

-- Section B: Unseen Poetry
+- Section C: Unseen Poetry

-All papers are closed book exams.
+All papers are closed book examinations.

-English Literature provides skills which will enhance students cross-curricular development and future academic studies including the study of AS and A-level English Literature.
+English Literature provides skills which will enhance students’ cross-curricular development and future academic studies, including the study of AS and A-level English Literature.

 GCSE Subject information - English Language